 What is a sewer cleanout?

 A sewer cleanout is a point of access where the sewer lateral can be serviced.
-It usually is 4” in diameter and has a tight-fitting steel or plastic cap over it.
+According to Special District specifications it should be a wye, 4 in diameter with a tight-fitting steel or plastic cap over it.
 Two cleanouts are typically installed at each house or building.
 One is located just outside of the building (plumbing cleanout), and one is located at the property line (property line cleanout).

 How can I tell if my home has a sewer cleanout?